-Eliminating waste is at the heart of the Lean Business methodology.
-The goal of Lean is to spend more of your time creating value for customers by reducing or eliminating everything else - the waste.
-Several common types of waste have been identified and together represent the “7 Wastes of Lean” (sometimes expressed as "8 types of waste, including the additional "waste of human potential" or "waste of talent").
+Eliminating waste is at the heart of the Lean business methodology.
+The purpose of Lean is to spend more of your time creating value for customers by reducing or eliminating everything that does not produce value (AKA the waste).
+To make it easier to find and eliminate waste in business processes, Lean practitioners identified the "7 Wastes of Lean."
+Some include an 8th waste, the waste of human potential.

-This waste is related to the time and materials spent doing something of poor quality and later fixing it or scrapping it.
-Lean practitioners also count the cost of inspection as part of this waste (although you shouldn't reduce inspection unless you've created perfect quality through mistake proofing techniques).
+This waste is related to the time and materials spent doing something of poor quality and later fixing it or trashing it.
+Lean practitioners also count the inspection cost as part of this waste (although you shouldn't reduce inspection unless you've created perfect quality through mistake-proofing techniques).
 Here are some examples:

 - Software bugs

 - Deliveries with missing or wrong items